codevilleacademy/codevilleacademy.github.com/_posts/courses/c101/2014-01-25-c101-input-output.markdown

 		scanf
 	</div>
 	<div class="para">
 		<emphasis class="highlight">scanf</emphasis> is a standard built-in function that is used to read the formatted input from the standard input.
 It is similar to print but in opposite direction.
 It reads a character from the standard input, interprets them according to the format string specified and stores the result in the corresponding argument.
-The basic function function prototype looks like this:
+The basic function prototype looks like this:

 {% highlight cpp %}
 int scanf( char * format, ... );